 Uncertainties are explored across several lines of evidence and summarized in Table 2.2 of the main report.
-Expert judgement is used to estimate the overall uncertainty and to estimate the amount of $100 \text{ GtCO}2$ that is removed to account for possible missing permafrost and wetlands feedbacks (see Section 2.2).
-Irrespective of the metric used to estimate global warming, the uncertainty in global warming since pre-industrial levels (1850-1900) up to the 2006-2015 reference period as estimated in Chapter 1 is of the order of $0.1^{\circ}$ C (likely range).
-This uncertainty affects how close warming since pre-industrial levels is to the $1.5^{\circ}$ C and $2^{\circ}$ C limits.
-To illustrate this impact, the remaining carbon budgets for a range of future warming thresholds between $0.3^{\circ}$ C and $1.2^{\circ}$ C above present-day are analysed.
-The uncertainty in 2006-2015 warming compared to 1850-1900 relates to a $\pm 250 \text{ GtCO}2$ uncertainty in carbon budgets for a best-estimate TCRE.
+Expert judgement is used to estimate the overall uncertainty and to estimate the amount of $100~\rm GtCO_2$ that is removed to account for possible missing permafrost and wetlands feedbacks (see Section 2.2).
+Irrespective of the metric used to estimate global warming, the uncertainty in global warming since pre-industrial levels (1850-1900) up to the 2006-2015 reference period as estimated in Chapter 1 is of the order of $\pm 0.1^{\circ} \rm C$ (likely range).
+This uncertainty affects how close warming since pre-industrial levels is to the $1.5^{\circ} \rm C$ and $2^{\circ} \rm C$ limits.
+To illustrate this impact, the remaining carbon budgets for a range of future warming thresholds between $0.3^{\circ} \rm C$ and $1.2^{\circ} \rm C$ above present-day are analysed.
+The uncertainty in 2006-2015 warming compared to 1850-1900 relates to a 10000 global values are analysed.
+The uncertainty in 10000 global values in carbon budgets for a best-estimate TCRE.

-A measure of the uncertainty due to variations in the consistent level of non-CO2 mitigation at the time that net zero CO2 emissions are reached in pathways is analysed by a quantile regression of each pathway's median peak temperature against its corresponding median RNCTC (evaluated with the FAIR model), for the 5th, median and 95th percentiles of scenarios.
-A variation of approximately $\pm 0.1$ °C around the median RNCTC is observed for median peak temperatures between 0.3° and 1.2°C above the 2006-2015 mean.
-This variation is equated to a $\pm 250$ GtCO2 uncertainty in carbon budgets for a median TCRE estimate of about

-0.45°C per 1000 GtCO2.
-An uncertainty of -400 to +200 GtCO2 is associated with the non-CO2 forcing and response.
+A measure of the uncertainty due to variations in the consistent level of non-CO, mitigation at the time that net zero CO, emissions are reached in pathways is analysed by a quantile regression of each pathway's median peak temperature against its corresponding median RNCTC (evaluated with the FAIR model), for the 5th, median and 95th percentiles of scenarios.
+A variation of approximately ±0.1°C around the median RNCTC is observed for median peak temperatures between 0.3° and 1.2°C above the 2006-2015 mean.
+This variation is equated to a ±250 GtCO, uncertainty in carbon budgets for a median TCRE estimate of about 0.45°C per 1000 GtCO2.
+An uncertainty of -400 to +200 GtCO3 is associated with the non-CO, forcing and response.
 This is analysed from a regression of 5th and 95th percentile RNCTC against 5th and 95th percentile peak temperature calculated with FAIR, compared to the median RNCTC response.
-These uncertainty contributions are shown in Table 2.2 in the main chapter
+These uncertainty contributions are shown in Table 2.2 in the main chapter.

 The effects of uncertainty in the TCRE distribution were gauged by repeating the remaining budget estimate for a log-normal distribution of the AR5 likely range.
 This reduces the median TCRE from 0.45°C per 1000 GtCO2 to 0.38°C per 1000 GtCO2 (see Table 2.SM.1.1).
-Table 2.SM.1.4 presents these remaining budgets and shows that around 200 GtCO2 would be added to the budget by assuming a log-normal likely range.
+Table 2.SM.1.4 presents these remaining budgets and shows that around 200 GtCO2 would be added to the budget by assuming a lognormal likely range.
 The assessment and evidence supporting either distribution is discussed in the main chapter.